lermnote/lerm/readme.md

 == Description ==
 The Lerm theme for WordPress takes us back to the blog, featuring a full range of post formats, each displayed beautifully in their own unique way.
 Design details abound, starting with a vibrant color scheme and matching header images, beautiful typography and icons, and a flexible layout that looks great on any device, big or small.

-For more information about Twenty Thirteen please go to https://codex.wordpress.org/Twenty_Thirteen.

-== Installation ==